 Figure 2.20: Change of sensitivity to disturbances for all three active damping strategies.
-Considered disturbances are f_s the direct forces applied on the sample (a), f_t disturbances from the micro-station stages (b) and x_f the floor motion (c).
+Considered disturbances are $f_s$ the direct forces applied on the sample (a), $f_t$ disturbances from the micro-station stages (b) and $x_f$ the floor motion (c).
+Sensitivity for IFF (displayed in blue) is superimposed with the sensitivity for DVF (yellow).